Saisinare/BhagvatPuran/README.md

 ## 📖 About

-**RAGita** is an advanced Retrieval-Augmented Generation (RAG) system that provides accurate, citation-backed answers to questions about the Bhagavad Gita.
-Built with a focus on **factual accuracy** and **zero hallucinations**, RAGita achieves **100% grounding accuracy** while maintaining semantic correctness.
+**BhagvatPuran** is an advanced Retrieval-Augmented Generation (RAG) system that provides accurate, citation-backed answers to questions about the Bhagavad Gita.
+Built with a focus on **factual accuracy** and **zero hallucinations**, BhagvatPuran achieves **100% grounding accuracy** while maintaining semantic correctness.

 ### 🎯 Key Achievements